 Attention Deficit Hyperactivity Disorder (ADHD)

-Attention deficit hyperactivity disorder (ADHD) is a mental disorder of the neurodevelopment type.
 It is characterized by difficulty paying attention, excessive activity and acting without regards to consequences.

 Oppositional Deficient Disorder (ODD)